 - Add both internal and external links to related resources.

-The goal is to produce content that the referring site would enthusiastically link to.
+The goal is to produce content that the referring site would be eager to link to.

 Step Four: Master the Art of Outreach